Yaroster/skoomaDen.me/src/content/posts/Chai Latte and Countertop Philosophy.md

 It's a game where you play as a barista, and you listen to people's stories, their struggles, their successes.
 It's a game about empathy, about understanding, about listening.

-Its developper, an Indonesian guy named Mohammad Fahmi, said that he wanted to make a game that would make people feel good, that would make people feel like they're not alone in this world.
+Its developer, an Indonesian guy named Mohammad Fahmi, said that he wanted to make a game that would make people feel good, that would make people feel like they're not alone in this world.

 He unfortunately recently passed away, may God bless his soul for he was a great man.

 I think about him a lot, about his game, about his philosophy.
-Like him, my dream was becoming a developper that did everything all at once.
+Like him, my dream was becoming a developer that did everything all at once.
 Toby Fox, Eric Barone, all of these people that made games all by themselves, they were my heroes.

 I kept coding and coding and coding, and then something strange happened.